mesosphere/universe/docs/tutorial/GetStarted.md

 #### Add the Universe repo to DC/OS cluster:
-Now that you have local Universe server up and running, add this to the cluster instance.
+Now that you have local Universe Server up and running, add it to the cluster's package manager as a repository.
 You can do this from the GUI or CLI.
-From the `server/target` directory execute
+To achieve this from CLI, execute:

 `dcos package repo add --index=0 dev-universe http://universe.marathon.mesos:8085/repo`

 #### Install the package
-- You can search for you package using something like:
+- You can search for your package using something like:

     `dcos package search time`
-- Once you have found our `time-server` package, you can install it on to your cluster using
+- Once you have found your `time-server` package, you can install it onto your cluster using

     `dcos package install time-server`
-- Install the package and if everything works, you have successfully created a package, tested and deployed it!.
+- Install the package and if everything works, you have successfully created a package, tested and deployed it!
 You can check if your package is running at

-    `dcos marathon app list`
+    `dcos marathon package list`

-- You can browse your endpoint by going to the cluster dashboard and clicking on Services > time-server, you will be able to see a current running task and you can click on any running task to view the endpoint url.
+- You can browse your endpoint by going to the cluster dashboard and clicking on Services > time-server, you will be able to see a current running task and you can click on any running task to view the endpoint URL.

-Now continue to next step to publish your package to the DC/OS community.
+Now continue to the next step to publish your package to the DC/OS community.

 ### Step 5 : Publish the package